 The main goal of digital signage is to help businesses inform, alert and educate their audiences.
 Audiences or viewers of digital signage can include customers, employees, patients, students, etc.

-- In restaurants to display menus and specials
+- Restaurants can use it to display menus and specials

-- In corporate offices and manufacturing plants for company announcements, employee training, room bookings, KPI reporting, HR & OSHA information, and emergency alerts
+- Corporate offices and manufacturing plants can use it for company announcements, employee training, room bookings, KPI reporting, HR & OSHA information, and emergency alerts

-- In K-12 schools and college campuses to display announcements, school events, wayfinding, room bookings, emergency alerts, and lunch menus
+- K-12 schools and college campuses can use it to display announcements, school events, wayfinding, room bookings, emergency alerts, and lunch menus

-- In hospitals and doctor’s offices to display their services, show patient testimonials, improve wayfinding, educate patients and visitors, train hospital staff and reduce perceived wait times in waiting areas
+- Hospitals and doctor’s offices can display their services, show patient testimonials, improve wayfinding, educate patients and visitors, train hospital staff and reduce perceived wait times in waiting areas

-- In government offices and facilities to educate the public about government services, train employees, for interdepartmental communication, real-time alerts, to display court dockets, and to show appointments and meeting schedules
+- Government offices and facilities can use it to educate the public about government services, train employees, for interdepartmental communication, real-time alerts, to display court dockets, and to show appointments and meeting schedules

-- In banking for self-help kiosks, queue management, displaying interest rates and stocks, and to improve the in-branch customer experience
+- The banking industry can utilize it for self-help kiosks, queue management, displaying interest rates and stocks, and to improve the in-branch customer experience

-- In retail for branding, to showcase new or hot products, promote sales, and enhance the in-store customer experience
+- Retail stores can employ it for branding, to showcase new or hot products, promote sales, and enhance the in-store customer experience

-- In hospitality businesses to welcome, direct, guide, entertain, serve, and inform guests
+- The hospitality industry can use it to welcome, direct, guide, entertain, serve, and inform guests

-- In entertainment venues to answer FAQs, display concessions menus, wayfinding, event schedules, ticket prices, special offers, and to reinforce safety
+- Entertainment venues can answer FAQs, display concessions menus, wayfinding, event schedules, ticket prices, special offers, and to reinforce safety

-- In the transportation industry to show transit options and schedules e.g. for buses, trains, Uber/Lyft, bikes, etc., and location-based advertisement
+- The transportation industry can show transit options and schedules e.g. for buses, trains, Uber/Lyft, bikes, etc., and location-based advertisement

-- In real estate to showcase property listings and virtual home tours, display neighborhood profiles, and highlight realtors and their successes
+- Real estate agents can employ digital signage to showcase property listings and virtual home tours, display neighborhood profiles, and highlight realtors and their successes

-- In fitness centers to display a schedule of classes, share testimonials, showcase training tips and tricks and run advertisements
+- Fitness centers can display a schedule of classes, share testimonials, showcase training tips and tricks and run advertisements

 Digital signage has a wealth of benefits across many industries and uses.